amitdubey88/NewsVillaCode/README.md

 A simple news app which is built using React as a frontend library.
 The look is given by Bootstrap(A popular framework for designing responsive website.)

+## You need to add API keys from NewsAPI.org

 You can use your own API Key and run this app in local.

 You need to change a code(Add an API key) in Contexts folder in the ContextWrapper.js.

-## You need to add API keys from NewsAPI.org
+You need to add the keys in these lines

+### // apiKey: /*Add your newsAPI Key here 😇* uncomment this code once api key available/ ,
+### // rapidAPICors: 🙋//Add your rapid API Key over here (This is for cors enabling for all origin.
+You can find any other alternative to enable it if you

 ## To get srarted with this app